 To get there, take the subway to Shinjuku Station.
 Kabukicho is about 10 mins walk away.
 Definitely visit after dark, however, don't stay until very late (eg. after midnight) as the area is not the safest in Tokyo.

-The capsule hotel might be the best choice for the budget traveller and it will definitely be an unforgettable experience.
+The capsule hotel might be the best choice for the budget traveller and it will definitely be an unforgettable experience in Tokyo.
 These hotels feature “capsules”, small, one-person spaces where you can sleep.

 Located in Shinjuku, the Piss Alley (also known as Memory Lane) is a small, cramped alleyway with many eateries and tiny bars.